RNC Litigation Highlights

 RNC’s Role: Plaintiff

-Status: The district court granted the state’s motion to dismiss the RNC’s complaint but gave the RNC leave to amend the complaint.
-The RNC filed an amended complaint, the defendants moved to dismiss again, and the district court stayed the motion to dismiss pending resolution of a separate but relevant case.
+Status : The district court granted the state’s motion to dismiss the RNC’s complaint but gave the RNC leave to amend the complaint.
+The RNC filed an amended complaint, the defendants moved to dismiss again, and the district court stayed the motion to dismiss pending resolution of another case that may impact the parties’ standing arguments.

 RNC v.
 Burgess, No. 3:24-cv-00198 (9th Cir.)